OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 #### Using the LDAP login step #{ldap-login-use}

-The LDAP login step is added to deployment and runbook processes in the [same way as other steps](https://octopus.com/docs/projects/steps#adding-steps-to-your-deployment-processes).
+The **LDAP login** step is added to deployment and runbook processes in the [same way as other steps](https://octopus.com/docs/projects/steps#adding-steps-to-your-deployment-processes).

 Once you have added the step to your process, fill out the parameters in the step:

 ![Vault LDAP login step used in a process](vault-ldap-login-step-in-process.png)

-Once you've added the step, you can execute the step in a runbook or deployment process, and on successful authentication, the sensitive output variable name containing the token is displayed in the Task log:
+Once you've added the step, you can execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable name containing the token is displayed in the Task log:

 ![Vault LDAP login step task log](vault-ldap-login-step-output-variable.png)

-In subsequent steps, the output variable `#{Octopus.Action[HashiCorp Vault - Login with LDAP].Output.LDAPAuthToken}` can be used to authenticate, and retrieve secrets!
+In subsequent steps, the output variable `#{Octopus.Action[HashiCorp Vault - Login with LDAP].Output.LDAPAuthToken}` can be used to authenticate, and retrieve secrets.

 :::hint
-**Tip:** Remember to replace `HashiCorp Vault - Login with LDAP` with the name of your step!
+**Tip:** Remember to replace `HashiCorp Vault - Login with LDAP` with the name of your step.
 :::

-### AppRole login step template #{approle-login}
+### AppRole login step #{approle-login}

 The [HashiCorp Vault - Login with AppRole](https://library.octopus.com/step-templates/e04a9cec-f04a-4da2-849b-1aed0fd408f0/actiontemplate-hashicorp-vault-approle-login) step template authenticates with a Vault Server using the [AppRole](https://www.vaultproject.io/docs/auth/approle) authentication method.
 This is perfect for use with Octopus.
 HashiCorp themselves recommend it for machines or apps: